emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-cadence/en/chapter2/lesson4.md

 # Chapter 2 Lesson 4 - Basic Structs

-Hello idiots.
+Hello peoples.
 Today is your lesson to learn Structs!
 The good news is structs are pretty simple to learn, so today won't be too long.
 Woooohoooo!
 Let's get into it.

 <LessonVideo {lessonVideoUrl} {lessonVideoDescription}/>